emc-framework/EMC/README.md

 Minecraft versions currently supported
 -------------------

-* 19w06a
+* 1.14
 * 1.13.2
 * 1.13.1
 * 1.13
 * 1.12.2

-Loading EMC (1.13.2)
+Loading EMC (1.14)
 -------------------

+Some versions of EMC are loaded differently and use a small library to load, these builds are appended with an F, such as `EMC-F` for the 1.14 version of EMC.

 Minecraft uses Maven to download dependencies, EMC is loaded as a dependency.
 To load EMC in Minecraft add the following in the `libraries` array to your Minecraft json file:

 ```
 {
-	"name": "me.deftware:EMC:13.7.5-1.13.2",
+	"name": "me.deftware:EMC-F:13.8.7-1.14",
 	"url": "https://gitlab.com/EMC-Framework/maven/raw/master/"
 }
 ```

-Then in the `arguments->game` array add `"--tweakClass", "me.deftware.launch.Launcher"` at the end.
-If you want to see an example on how to load EMC see [example_client.json](https://gitlab.com/EMC-Framework/EMC/blob/1.13.2/example_client.json)
+Then change `mainClass` to `net.fabricmc.loader.launch.knot.KnotClient`.
+If you want to see an example on how to load EMC see [example_client.json](https://gitlab.com/EMC-Framework/EMC/blob/1.14/example_client.json)

-For using EMC with 1.14 see the [1.14 Readme](https://gitlab.com/EMC-Framework/EMC/blob/1.14/README.md)
+For using EMC with 1.13.2 see the [1.13.2 Readme](https://gitlab.com/EMC-Framework/EMC/blob/1.13.2/README.md)

 Making client mods with EMC
 -------------------